Boeing’s software fix for 737 MAX still weeks away from delivery to FAA

 The Federal Aviation Administration (FAA) said Monday that “time is needed for additional work by Boeing … to ensure that Boeing has identified and appropriately addressed all pertinent issues.”

 When Boeing rolled out the software update publicly last week, Boeing vice president Mike Sinnett said it could be installed on an airplane in “about an hour.”
-And Boeing said the extra training required for 737 pilots would be nothing more that about a half hour course conducted on an iPad.
+And Boeing said the extra training required for 737 pilots would be nothing more than about a half-hour course conducted on an iPad.

 Those statements stirred optimism among Boeing investors that the grounding of the jets might be quickly lifted.
 Since then the jetmaker’s stock price, which had been plunging, recovered somewhat, rising from $361 per share at the rollout of the fix to close at $391.54 Monday.